[Blogaramians: Blogarama renders the links in my columns useless. Please click on View original (above↑) to solve the problem/access lotsa columns.]

-All the kids have to share the playground and the majority of kids are hardwired with/are genetically predisposed to have/are programmed with/whatever, an obsession that I call That Ain't Fair!!! syndrome.
+All the kids have to share the playground and the majority of kids are hardwired with an obsession that I call That Ain't Fair!!! syndrome.

 Please note the deliberate use of three exclamation points.
 Please note that an obsession with fairness is an obsession with justice.
 Please note that when callowyutes reach the grup stage in the life cycle of H. sapiens the obsession remains.
 However, it's often, but not necessarily, muted by life's lessons.

 [Aside: I chose the word obsessed because in my experience, having been an actual kid several thousand years ago and currently living with four of them in my freakishly large household, obsessed is accurate.
 Also, even the most mildly mannered grup is acutely aware of justice, or more likely, injustice.
 As I have pointed out previously, Earth's a very rough neighborhood.]

 So, where does this obsession come from?
 If you're of a traditional religious bent, there's an excellent chance that you think that it, like everything else, comes from God.

 Most psychologists (I know, I know, grain of salt) now believe that we're not born with blank slates, that we arrive already programmed (so to speak) with certain basic information.

 Jonathan Haidt is a moral psychologist (and one of my heroes) who has made it his life's work to identify what are the fundamental tenets of what he calls the moral mind.
 He believes, as do I, that newbie H. sapiens arrive here already wired with these fundamentals.